Dr Nathan BeelLecturer - Counsellor - Clinical Supervisor

 I have served as Secretary and Treasurer on the QLD Counsellors Association management committee, and in this role I had a particular interest in addressing the needs and challenges of counsellors in the regional and remote areas of our state, particularly in accessing adequate support, supervision, representation, and professional development.

 My professional interest is in the common factors of what works in counselling across modalities, feedback informed therapy, and counselling men.
-I am enrolled in a PhD program and researching male-friendly counselling.
+I completed a PhD program and researching male-friendly counselling.
 I also create online courses for professional development and for the public.